zemirco/lockit-sendmail/README.md

 A new user has signed up and his email address needs to be verified.
 An email with a link containing a unique token is sent to his email address.
 When the user clicks on this link we know that the given email address exists und belongs to the right user.
+The `signup-email-verification.html` template is used with the `emailSignup` object from `config.js`.

 `sendmail.emailVerification(username, email, token, callback)`